Billionaire Tom Siebel's C3.ai hires banks for 2021 U.S. IPO -sources

 In an interview with Business Insider earlier this year, Siebel said the company brought in about $160 million of revenue in 2019 and was growing at a compounded annual rate of 80%.

+C3 has so far raised over $350 million from investors such as BlackRock, TPG and Shell Ventures, among others, according to startup data platform PitchBook.

-(Reporting by Joshua Franklin in New York and Anirban Sen in Bengaluru; Editing by Cynthia Osterman)
+(Reporting by Joshua Franklin in New York and Anirban Sen in Bengaluru; Editing by Cynthia Osterman and Sandra Maler)

 ((Anirban.Sen@thomsonreuters.com; (within U.S.+1 646 223 8780; outside U.S. +91 80 6182 3583); Twitter: @asenjourno))